 The designated region around a business, location, or venue that has a sphere of influence to attract customers is called the catchment area.
 The size of the area is determined by the type of business your company conducts, the offering you give, and the availability of rivals in the local region.
 To align its product or service offering and enhance targeting efforts, any firm, large or small, must first understand its catchment region and underlying customer demographics.

 To do so, you must comprehend catchment area and competitive analysis and how it can help you in the growth of your business.

 Using Catchment Analysis, retailers can determine who lives in the local catchment, how far they are willing to travel, and what range of pricing and promotions will drive footfall and increase sales.
 In catchment analysis, there is also a socio-demographic analysis, which examines consumers by age, life stage, education, and income to identify what customers look like, what they might be interested in, their disposable income, and buying power.

-A Competitive analysis is a critical part of your company marketing plan.
-With this evaluation, you can establish what makes your product or service unique–and therefore what attributes you play up in order to attract your target market.
+A Competitive Analysis is a critical part of your company’s marketing plan.
+With this evaluation, you can establish what makes your product or service unique–and, therefore, what attributes you play up to attract your target market.
 Evaluate your competitors by placing them in strategic groups according to how directly they compete for a share of the customer’s dollar.
-For each competitor or strategic group, list their product or service, its profitability, growth pattern, marketing objectives and assumptions, current and past strategies, organizational and cost structure, strengths and weaknesses, and size (in sales) of the competitor’s business
+For each competitor or strategic group, list their product or service, its profitability, growth pattern, marketing objectives, and assumptions, current and past strategies, organizational and cost structure, strengths and weaknesses, and size (in sales) of the competitor’s business.